open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 ```

 ### StatefulSet Mode
-If you want your collector to have stable persistent identities or storage, you should choose StatefulSet.
+There are basically two main advantages to deploy the Collector as the StatefulSet:
+- Predictable names of the Collector instance will be expected
-Take Prometheus metrics for example, if you use above two approaches, the metrics collected from the receiver will
+  If you use above two approaches to deploy the Collector, the pod name of your Collector instance will be unique (its name plus random sequence).
-be stored locally by default, which is ephemeral.
-However, StatefulSet allows you to configure a persistent storage
-interface called PersistentVolume.
-PersistentVolume will maintain the historical metrics data and even survive pods
-restart.
-This feature gives you the possibility that you can reconstruct the time-series logs.
+  However, each Pod in a StatefulSet derives its hostname from the name of the StatefulSet and the ordinal of the Pod (my-col-0, my-col-1, my-col-2, etc.).
+- The load balancer could be configured (under construction)
+  The load balancer will use a HTTP server to expose the scrape targets to a specific endpoint URL, which will be used by the Prometheus receiver to scrape metrics
+  data.
+Additionally, the load balancer will use that discovery information to evenly delegate scraping jobs to the collector instances inside a StatefulSet based on
+  a replica's current workload.

 The following example configuration deploys the Collector as StatefulSet resource with three replicas.
 The receiver
-is jaeger-receiver and the exporter is logging exporter.
+is Jaeger receiver and the exporter is logging exporter.

 ```console
 $ kubectl apply -f - <<EOF